 Past Convictions: Generally, prior convictions will have no bearing on the ability to collect SSD benefits.
 However, convicts will not be eligible for benefits if the disability manifested during the commission of a felony; the disability arose or worsened while in a correctional facility; they intentionally orphaned or widowed themselves to receive benefits; or parole or probation is violated.

-Disability Stems From Drug or Alcohol Dependence: If the applicant has a drug or alcohol addiction which was a material contributing factor to the disability, they will not be eligible for benefits.
+Disability Stems From Drug or Alcohol Dependence: If the applicant has a drug or alcohol addiction that was a material contributing factor to the disability, they will not be eligible for benefits.

-Refusal to Cooperate: The Social Security Agency (SSA) requires that applicants submit their treating doctors’ medical records.
+Refusal to Cooperate: The SSA requires applicants to submit their treating doctors’ medical records.
 Failure to comply may result in the denial of SSD.
 For applicants who do not have a treating doctor, the SSA will request an examination with one of their doctors.
-Applicants who miss their appointment or refuse the consultative examination may be denied.
+Applicants who miss their appointments or refuse the consultative examinations may be denied.